learn-co-students/objc-palindrome-detector-001-prework-ios/README.md

 Because [palindromes are cool](https://www.youtube.com/watch?v=vPGTizdGwSc) (like bowties).
 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-palindrome-detector' title='Code-Along: Palindrome Detector'>Code-Along: Palindrome Detector</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-palindrome-detector'>Code-Along: Palindrome Detector</a> on Learn.co and start learning to code for free.</p>